BernieO/calcardbackup/README.md

 Usage: ./calcardbackup [URL] [option [argument]] [option [argument]] [option [argument]] ...

 Arguments in big letters to options are mandatory.
-Paths (FILE / DIRECTORY) can be absolute paths or relative paths to working directory.
+Paths (FILE / DIRECTORY) are absolute paths or relative paths to working directory.

 -a | --address URL
        Pass URL of Owncloud Installation to script.